Martin Klein (engineer): Life and education

+Honors and awards

 Klein received the Arnold O. Beckman award in 2011 for his contributions to technological development of the side scan sonar.
 He received an honorary doctoral degree from the University of New Hampshire for his contributions in scientific exploration such as research regarding the Loch Ness monster, helping to locate the RMS Titanic shipwreck, and pinpointing the Challenger space shuttle.

+He was elected to the National Academy of Engineering in 2006 for the development of underwater imaging systems that have contributed to ocean exploration and recovery operations.
+In 2024, he received the Captain Don Walsh Award for Ocean Exploration from the Marine Technology Society and the Society for Underwater Technology.

+He was also inducted into the UFE Hall of Fame for his contributions to ocean technology and underwater exploration.